leslie-martinez/Factorial-Project/README.md

 5. Your local server should now be running on port 3000.
 You can access it at `http://localhost:3000`.

 ### Rebuild Docker container
-1. Run `docker compose down --remove-orphans` (if you have docker CLI installed) or Run `docker-compose down --remove-orphans` (if not)
+1. Run `docker-compose down --remove-orphans`
 1. Run `npm run start:dev`